 A diagnostic test provides insights to many things.
 It helps you know where you stand, what your weaknesses are and what sections you need to focus more on.
 Additionally, it also helps one to get familiar with the exam pattern and questions.
 Thus, taking a diagnostic step is very important before you actually start preparing for the exam.
 There are several free websites on the Internet as well as several books which provide a free diagnostic test.
 Start now and go find one quickly!

-Getting the right study material and resources is a very pivotal factor in preparing for GRE.
+Getting the right study material and resources is a very pivotal factor in preparing for the GRE exam.
 There are several books available in the market, but you need to filter out those with bad practice content and use only the best sources.
 A few highly recommended resources for GRE are The ETS Official Guide to GRE, Manhattan Prep, Barron’s GRE, Princeton Review, Kaplan GRE and Magoosh.com.

 Once you know which part you need to focus more on, prepare a realistic schedule accordingly.
 The ideal time to prepare for GRE is 2-3 months but this largely varies from person to person, some might require 4 months while some might do it in a week!
 Start with studying only for a few hours a day and then proceed gradually with putting in more time once you’re closer to the exam.
 Break down your schedule in such a way that you give ample time to all three sections and don’t get carried away only towards your weaknesses.
 You can refer to a few study plans online and make your own accordingly.
 It is important you follow your schedule consistently and rigorously to score well in the GRE.